Hitler's Last Days: Twilight of the Gods

 The idea that these two near-broken armies were expected to repel Russian forces almost ten times their size was sheer fantasy but even so when Hitler learned that General Steiner instead of attacking had withdrawn his troops away from the city he went into an uncontrollable rage.
 It was a betrayal he screamed, if it was then it would be just the first of many.

-The Bunker as its names implies was a predominantly subterranean structure located 8.2 metres beneath the surface of the Reich Chancellery Garden.
+The Bunker, as its name implies was a predominantly subterranean structure located 8.2 metres beneath the surface of the Reich Chancellery Garden.
 It was built on two levels and was protected by concrete walls 4 metres thick.
 Stairs linked the two levels and there were around 30 rooms connected by corridors to the main meeting areas.

 In the lower level were Hitler’s personal quarters (Eva Braun had her own separate room).
 The Fuhrer’s personal physician was also located nearby, as was the main communications room and the offices of Joseph Goebbels and Martin Bormann.
 Guards were posted at every entrance.